 The skin contains antigen-presenting cells, such as Langerhans cells, that detect and respond to pathogens, allergens, and toxins.

-π Clinical Relevance: Atopic dermatitis involves dysregulated immune activation, leading to chronic inflammation, itching, and barrier dysfunction.
+π Clinical Relevance: Atopic dermatitis involves dysregulated immune activation, leading to chronic inflammation, itching, and impaired barrier function.

 πΉ 5.
 Vitamin D Synthesis & Metabolic Function